1. Which state's largest city is Wilmington?

 Answer: Niacin

-15. In what ballroom dance of Afro-Cuban origin do dancers step to the first three beats and kick to the fourth?
+15. In what ballroom dance of Afro-Cuban origin do dancers step to

 Answer: Conga